Chart Color Schemes

 The level of residential development activity in Truganina - North was found to be higher than 90% of real estate markets across the country

-Truganina - North has recorded approximately 440 residential properties granted approval each year.
-Over the past five financial years, from FY21 to FY25, around 2,201 homes were approved, with an additional 49 approved so far in FY26.
-On average, about 3.8 people have moved to the area for each dwelling built over these five years.
+Truganina - North has granted approximately 440 residential property approvals annually.
+Over the past five financial years, from FY21 to FY25, a total of 2,201 homes were approved, with an additional 58 approved in FY26 as of current records.
+On average, 3.8 people have moved to the area for each dwelling built during these years, indicating significant demand outpacing supply and potential buyer competition.

 Frequently Asked Questions - Development